daizutabi/pheasant/docs/docs/user-guide/embed.md

 {% link/included.py %}
 ~~~

-If the included file contains header statement, the documents structure may be broken.
+If the included file contains header statements, the document structure may be broken.
 For example, an included file contains:

-#File <code>link/section.md</code> includes section headers. {% =link/section.md %}
+#File <code>link/section.md</code> {% =link/section.md %}

-Then,
+Then if you include the file, the content is rendered as

 ~~~copy
 {% link/section.md %}
 ~~~

-Here, a new `<h1>` section starts that you don't want to.
+A new `<h1>` section starts that you don't want to.
 To maintain the document structure, you can shift the header level like below:

 ~~~copy
 {% link/section.md>2 %}